utkabobr/DuckPro-Kobra3/README.md

 **Q**: How to install klipper addons?<br>
 **A**: There is no simple way to do it.

+**Q**: How to enable mjpg-streamer?
+**A**: Create .camera file in config directory, plug your camera & configure webcamera in mainsail/fluidd

 **Q**: How to tip a creator?<br>
 **A**: [Boosty](https://boosty.to/ytkab0bp)